 This beautiful flower needs a little TLC when it comes to soil.
 It needs moist, well-drained soil and also benefits from organic fertilizer that can provide it with nutrients throughout the Summer.

-However, you’ll also need to make sure to provide good drainage, because too much water in the soil can encourage mold growth that can rot the roots.
-This is something you definitely want to avoid, especially since it’s an easy thing to prevent.
+However, you’ll also need to make sure to provide good drainage, because too much water in the soil can encourage mold growth and root rot.

 This is very important!
 If you damage the buds, you’ll compromise the quality of next year’s blooms.